Working With Freelance Writers - How To Make A Decision Between Good Or Bad?

 Who doesn’t love flexible working hours?
-Add to that the idea of no travel and a comfortable working space where you don't even have to leave your bed, and you are all set for the new freelancing trend.
+Add to that the idea of no travel and comfortable working space where you don't even have to leave your bed, and you are all set for the new freelancing trend.
 Although a new kid on the block, freelancing is rapidly changing the concept of working to include a non-stringent office space where people can earn money by doing what they love.

 With the new boost in freelancing, more and more businesses are embracing the nuances of the concept and expanding their teams in the freelancing space.
 This trend is most prevalent in the creative writing space since the need to create good content never goes away.
-But, how do blog sites find out if the freelance content writer they have hired is good for their project?
+But how do blog sites find out if the freelance content writer they have hired is good for their project?

 Well, there are a few simple steps that copywriting businesses and bloggers can follow to train their freelance copywriters to fit their requirements aptly and figure out if they are good for the business or not.

 There is a giant pool of freelance writers out there who can work wonders for your blog; however, you need to find the ones that best suit your needs.
-You can harness this talent pool by posting a detailed requirement on online portals that work exclusively in providing freelancers.
+You can harness this talent pool by posting detailed requirements on online portals that work exclusively in providing freelancers.
 However, you have detailed facts and terms of your requirement to receive relevant applications.
 Once you have received the applications, you need to have a screening process.
 How do you do that?
 By looking at a few things.

 What you should be looking at:

-- The writer’s portfolio
+a) The writer’s portfolio

 The best way to learn about a writer’s content writing process is to have a thorough look at their portfolio.
 Do they know how to write a blog?
 Are they adept in SEO copywriting?
 These questions can easily be answered by flipping through their freelance portfolio.
-So, before bringing a freelancer onboard, make sure you know what they write.
+So, before bringing a freelancer on board, make sure you know what they write.

-- Be in sync with the fees that the writer is looking for
+b) Be in sync with the fees that the writer is looking for